bwvdnbro/python_finite_volume_solver/README.md

     to the Riemann solver in https://github.com/bwvdnbro/CMacIonize.
   - `riemann.f`: A Fortran (77) version of the Riemann solver, kindly provided by Kenneth Wood.
+  - `example_solutions`: Example solutions for the practical exercise.
+These are only intended as a guidance; you should definitely try to write your own!